jonnonz1/nz-statute-book/acts/public/2020/racing-industry-act-2020.md

 ### 28 Application of revenue from sports betting
 Section 57(1)﻿(d) of the former Act, as it read immediately before commencement of this clause, continues to apply until the date on which regulations made under section 128(1)﻿(c) come into force.

+### Part 2 — Provision relating to Racing Industry Amendment Act 2025

+### 29 Chief executive may require offshore betting operator to provide relevant information for purpose of assessing financial viability of collecting consumption charges
+(1) This clause applies to an offshore betting operator who is liable to pay consumption charges to the designated authority under section 113 (as in force before the repeal of that section by the Racing Industry Amendment Act 2025).
+(2) On and after commencement of this clause, the chief executive may, by written notice, require the offshore betting operator to provide the Department with any relevant information the chief executive specifies for the purpose of assessing the financial viability of continuing to collect consumption charges from all offshore betting operators.
+(3) The offshore betting operator must comply with a requirement under subclause (2).

 ## Schedule 2 — Provisions relating to adjudicative committees and appeals tribunals